 For this reason, overhead lines in the area of high and extremely high voltage are often designed as dual systems.
 Each mast supports two three-phase systems per voltage level - one system on the left and one system on the right side of the mast.
 If one side fails, the other side takes over the transfer.
 In order to avoid overloads, the lines are only used at around 50 to 70 percent of their capacity during normal operation.

-Substations also require components that can step in in an emergency.
+Substations also require components that can step in in in an emergency.
 The following applies: The more transformers (transformers) there are, the higher the substation can be utilized.
 In addition, only around 50 percent of the capacity of the transformers is normally used in order to be ready for use in an emergency.
 This sophisticated network design and operating practice ensure a robust and reliable power supply.

 In principle, the N-1 criterion applies to all voltage levels.
 For this reason, the transmission network is designed in a networked pattern so that, in the event of a line failure, the power flow can be diverted via parallel transmission lines.
 There is only an exception to the N-1 criterion for low-voltage networks.
 These are often designed as radiation networks, which means that low-voltage consumers are generally not connected in an N-1 safe manner.